-SCHOOL ATTENDANCE POLICY
+School Attendance & Tardiness Policy 6300 SCHOOL ATTENDANCE POLICY

-6300 The Board believes that there is a strong correlation between regular school attendance and the academic achievement of students in the District.
+The Board believes that there is a strong correlation between regular school attendance and the academic achievement of students in the District.

 The West Allegheny School District Attendance Policy was revised in June, 2020.
-Please review the policy in its entirety at the end of this handbook.
+Please review the policy in its entirety at the end of this handbook on page 48.